Franklin's lost expedition: Early searches

-In the spring of 1851, passengers and crew aboard several ships observed a huge iceberg off Newfoundland, which bore two vessels, one upright and one on its beam ends.
-The ships were not examined closely.
-It was suggested at the time that the ships could have been Erebus and Terror but it is now known that they were not; it is likely that they were abandoned whaling ships.

 In 1852 Edward Belcher was given command of the government Arctic expedition in search of Franklin.
 It was unsuccessful; Belcher's inability to render himself popular with his subordinates was peculiarly unfortunate on an Arctic voyage and he was not wholly suited to commanding vessels among ice.
 Four of the five ships (Pioneer, and Intrepid) were abandoned in pack ice, for which Belcher was court-martialled but acquitted.

 One of these ships, HMS Resolute, was eventually recovered intact by an American whaler and returned to the United Kingdom.
 Timbers from the ship were later used to manufacture three desks, one of which, the Resolute desk, was presented by Queen Victoria to US President Rutherford B. Hayes; it has often been chosen by presidents for use in the Oval Office in the White House.